 In traditional heart surgery, surgeons open up the chest to access the heart for repair, This approach requires cutting through the breast bone and opening up the rib cage, necessitating a very large incision.
 With a robotic approach, surgeons don’t have to cut through the breastbone, we slip instruments through small incisions between the ribs.

 Risks of robotic heart surgery

-Robotic heart surgery is a minimally invasive approach that has some risks, most of which are also risks in traditional open-heart surgery, There are many complications such as bleeding, infection, stroke, and arrhythmias, or an irregular heartbeat.
+Robotic heart surgery is a minimally invasive approach that has some risks, most of which are also risks in traditional open-heart surgery, There are many complications such as bleeding, infection, stroke, arrhythmias, or an irregular heartbeat.

 Robotic cardiac surgery has fewer risks than open-heart surgery, The surgeon does not have to cut through the breastbone to open your chest, This removes many of the complications of open-heart surgery.
-Although the risk of these complications is lower in a robot-assisted or minimally invasive surgery than in the traditional open-heart surgery, There is a very small risk that the surgeon needs to change to an open-chest approach during the surgery.
+Although the risk of these complications is lower in a robot-assisted or minimally invasive surgery than in traditional open-heart surgery, There is a very small risk that the surgeon needs to change to an open-chest approach during the surgery.